ImperialCollegeLondon/EvoSim/src/evosim/matchers.rst

 Here we create a matcher which checks for socket compatibility.
 We check that it is indeed just the relevant function from :py:mod:`evosim.matchers`.
-The we match the first charging point with the fleet of electric vehicles.
+The we match the first charging post with the fleet of electric vehicles.

 Using the factory becomes interesting when we want to apply a combination of matchers (using ``and``):